nareshbhatia/bullsfirst-exercise/exercises/exercise-3-authentication-sign-in.md

     This is the GraphQL mutation for signing in.
 Note that this mutation uses a GraphQL _fragment_ called `UserInfoFields` as the return value from the mutation.
 We will copy the definition of this fragment in the next step.
-  - Copy `/code/src/graphql/fragments.graphql` to your repo.
-This file defines the `UserInfoFields` fragment and several other fragments that will be used in subsequent exercises.
+  - Copy all files under `/code/src/graphql` to your repo.
+The important file here is `fragments.graphql` which defines the `UserInfoFields` fragment and several other fragments that will be used in subsequent exercises.
+  - Copy `/code/src/utils/GraphQlUtils.ts` to your repo.
+This file contains the initialization for the Apollo Client.
+  - Copy `/code/src/test/test-utils.tsx` to your repo.
+This file initializes the Apollo Client for tests.
   - Copy `/code/codegen.yml` to the root folder in your repo.
 This file specifies the code-generation configuration.
+  - Add `src/graphql/schema.json` to `.prettierignore`.

 - Now generate TypeScript code based on the files added above.